firstbatchxyz/dkn-l2-oracle/README.md

 dkn-oracle start -m=gpt-4o-mini -m=llama3.1:latest
 ```

-You can terminate the application from the terminal as usual (e.g. Control+C) to quit the node.
+You can terminate the application from the terminal as usual (e.g. CTRL+C) to quit the node.

+#### Using Arweave

+To save from gas fees, an Oracle node can upload its response to Arweave and then store the transaction id of that upload to the contract instead.
+This is differentiated by looking at the response, and see that it is exactly 64 characters

 ### Viewing Tasks